eabboa/SOC-Analysis-Lab/Home-Labs/Sentinel_Native_AI_Augmented_Triage_Agent.md

 Most SIEM integrations flow in one direction: a tool reads logs and produces output elsewhere.
 This project is **bidirectional**.
 Sentinel is both the source and the destination.

-The agent polls for new incidents, fetches the full incident object and raw alerts from the **Sentinel REST API**, and deterministically condenses them into a token-efficient summary.
+The agent polls for new incidents, fetches the full incident object and raw alerts from the **Sentinel REST API**, and condenses them into a token-efficient summary.
 A hybrid extraction layer uses compiled regex for structured IOCs (IPs, hashes, URLs) and a secondary LLM call for contextual entities (usernames, hostnames, domains) that regex cannot reliably parse.
 Extracted indicators are then enriched concurrently through AbuseIPDB and VirusTotal, with per-request retries and rate-limit serialization.

 Before classification, the agent queries a **ChromaDB RAG store** for historical analyst corrections semantically similar to the current incident.
 These mismatches are injected as few-shot examples into the analyst prompt, grounding the model against previously observed mistakes.
 The LLM then produces a deterministic verdict via `with_structured_output` bound to a strict **Pydantic schema**, every field is typed, every classification is enumerated, and every confidence score is an exact integer.